Gurnee Mills: Mills Corporation (1991–2007)

 The Gurnee Mills concourse opened to the public at 8 a.m. on August 8, 1991, allowing 70,000 visitors to see the place before stores opened at 10 a.m.
 The mall's architecture and design was themed after "the agrarian heartland", a look inspired by its rural setting and taking after a wide variety of sources, from the Googie-style diners of the 1950s to Frank Lloyd Wright's Prairie School architecture.
 Unlike most malls of its size, the stores at Gurnee Mills are all on a single level, and oriented along a single Z-shaped corridor that runs for 4,400 ft.
 70 percent of the mall's retail spaces were leased at the time of the mall's opening, including seven of the ten anchors: Sears, Phar-Mor, Spiegel, Marshalls, Bed Bath & Beyond, Waccamaw Pottery, and the Family Entertainment Center.
 An eighth anchor, Filene's Basement, opened in October.

+Grand Hunt Center, a shopping center southwest of the mall, opened in 1993 with Target (originally Target Greatland), The Home Depot and Best Buy.
+The shopping center is located at the southwest intersection of Grand Ave and Hunt Club Rd.
+Jewel Osco opened its doors in May 1995 at the south end of the shopping center.
+Best Buy took over the original Kohl's location in 2004 after Kohl's relocated to the mall in 2002.
+In 1997, Dominick's and Michaels opened to the public.
+In 2013, Dominick's closed and later became Mariano's.
+In Late 2016, T.J.
+Maxx moved from Gurnee Mills to Grand Hunt Center.

 With about 200 retail spaces and two separate food courts: the Dine-O-Rama and the Lake County Fare Food Court, Gurnee Mills was intended from the beginning as a state-of-the-art mall, with high-tech features like a television studio where mall-specific commercials could be produced and shown on the mall's 55 monitors, and its 15 ft "video wall".
 The Family Entertainment Center featured a video arcade and other attractions for children.
 These features were intended to help turn the mall into a center for entertainment, not just for shopping, as the Mills Corporation felt entertainment was the future for shopping malls.
 One marketing study found Gurnee Mills was so large that many shoppers preferred to drive to the other side of the parking lot rather than walk to the other end of the mall.